dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/there is such a thing as good business.md

 In fact, I already believe that [[there are extremely generous, humble people business people]], and that [[some of the toughest social issues might be best solved through business]].

-And there are the great stories of how companies have done some counter-cultural things in pursuit of good business, such as how [[Chobani's committed to hiring refugees and giving 10 percent of their company to their employees]], or when [[Patagonia told it's customers not to buy their jackets]], or how [[Ecosia donates 80 percent of its profits to reforestation, planting over 180 million trees]].
+There are great stories of how companies have done some counter-cultural things in pursuit of good business, such as how [[Chobani's committed to hiring refugees and giving 10 percent of their company to their employees]], or when [[Patagonia told it's customers not to buy their jackets]], or how [[Ecosia donates 80 percent of its profits to reforestation, planting over 180 million trees]].

 Of course there is the poster child of social innovation, the social enterprise - a certain breed of business whose existence is entirely to serve a social end ([[social enterprises provides spare change for social change]]).

-But good business doesn't only have to be explicitly humanitarian (though some of the best are).
-I believe this because [[all aspects of a business has the potential to have a redeeming quality]]
+But good business doesn't only have to be explicitly humanitarian (though some of the best are), in fact, [[every aspect of a business can possess a redeeming quality.]], including products, branding, culture, operating model, and more.

 🚧 The rest of this article is under construction 🚧